piccolo-orm/piccolo_api/docs/source/crud/hooks.rst

 Enabling a hook
 ---------------

-Define an async method, and register it with PiccoloCRUD:
+Define a method, and register it with PiccoloCRUD:

 .. code-block:: python